Corporate Commercial Bank: The position of the government and the critics

 Yordan Tsonev, member of the temporary committee from the DPS, also argued: "MRF is motivated to reveal the whole truth about Corporate Commercial Bank.
 Delyan Peevski has never been a shareholder in this bank, has never been involved in the bank's management, he and his family have returned all their loans to a penny.
 He has no preferential deposits and has no relation to this bank.
 Corporate Commercial Bank was created, operated and managed by its majority owner Tsvetan Vasilev as a financial pyramid.
 This is the finding around which almost all members of the Parliamentary Committee have agreed to.
 This was understood by the society immediately after the bankruptcy.
 Out of the 5.2 billion loan portfolio, 3.7 billion or 72% were given to companies related to Tsvetan Vasilev.
 All of them, a total of 117, were shell companies, through which lending went on one to the other, so that Tsvetan Vasilev could buy assets that were not pledged against the credits that the companies borrowed."
 Tsonev and Delyan Peevski introduced retroactive changes to Bulgarian bankruptcy law, which would arguably help Peevski acquire key assets of Corporate Commercial Bank.

 Bulgaria's prosecution has also given numerous interviews and public statements about the Corporate Commercial Bank case.
 Prosecutor Ivan Geshev has stated: "This is the biggest financial fraud in the new Bulgarian history, which should also be compared worldwide.
 Corporate Commercial Bank for the past few years was not a bank, but rather a personal portfolio of the main shareholder.
 The bank distributed loans to companies that were recently created or could not afford to settle their contributions.
 For 116 million leva there are no documents as to how credits were granted.
 Others were given only for a day.
 Half of the loans were not well secured."
 Vasilev himself has argued that the bank used special purpose entities, which were controlled by the bank, to finance projects.
-Meanwhile, The Organized and Corruption Reporting Project reported that Bulgaria's prosecution destroyed thousands of documents related to the Corporate Commercial Bank case after investigator Boyko Atanasov gave an interview to investigative media Bivol.bg in which he claimed there was a special unit in the prosecution which was "directly subordinate" to General Prosecutor Sotir Tsatsarov, Prime Minister Boyko Borisov and Delyan Peevski and "dealt with concealing crimes and tipoffs against people close to the government, and at the same time, uses signals and tipoffs to blackmail the inconvenient."
+Meanwhile, the Organized Crime and Corruption Reporting Project reported that Bulgaria's prosecution destroyed thousands of documents related to the Corporate Commercial Bank case after investigator Boyko Atanasov gave an interview to investigative media Bivol.bg in which he claimed there was a special unit in the prosecution which was "directly subordinate" to General Prosecutor Sotir Tsatsarov, Prime Minister Boyko Borisov and Delyan Peevski and "dealt with concealing crimes and tipoffs against people close to the government, and at the same time, uses signals and tipoffs to blackmail the inconvenient."

 In the summer of 2014, Steve Hanke, an American economist at the Johns Hopkins University in Baltimore, Maryland, was also critical of the bank's management.
 As subsequent reports evidencing irregularities in the approach of the government towards Corporate Commercial Bank began to emerge, he has refrained from commenting.
 In December 2014, he emphasized that if the report based on which Corporate Commercial Bank's license was withdrawn was wrong even "within the range of 5%," then there were many questions "left unanswered."